-I have not seen any sales figures for the book but it has elicited a significant interest in its subject matter.
-While it is difficult to say for sure why it must have someone to do with the fact that the scientific and philosophical questions that Browne grappled with in the seventeenth century are still with us today.
+I have not seen any sales figures for the book, but it has elicited a significant interest in its subject matter.
+While it 's hard to say for sure why it must have someone to do with the fact that the scientific and philosophical questions that Browne grappled with in the seventeenth century are still with us today.
 William’s to his credit has recognized this.

-Among a number of surprising things that Aldersey-Williams’s extremely detailed book digs up is that Browne was an extraordinary inventor of new words.
-The editors of the Oxford English Dictionary have him as the first person to use the word “electricity”.
-It is a pity that the modern day new words such as “selfie” are not a patch on the words invented by Browne.
+Among some surprising things that Aldersey-Williams’s incredibly detailed book digs up is that Browne was an extraordinary inventor of new words.
+The editors of the Oxford English Dictionary have him as the first person to use the word “electricity.”
+It is a pity that the modern day new terms such as “selfie” are not a patch on the words invented by Browne.
 Browne’s new words show a preciseness and beauty missing in today‘s new additions to the English language.
-But before we get carried away he did invent words such as “alliciency”or “zodiographer” which are not so catchy.
+But before we get carried away he did invent terms such as “alliciency” or “zodiographer” which are not so catchy.
 It is also disputed how many new words can be attributed to Browne.

 I am not sure that I agree with Aldersey-Williams who believes that Browne’s “tolerant and forgiving” style provides a model for writing and thinking about science today.
 Both Browne and Aldersey-Williams are Deists in their philosophical outlooks.
 A strange omission from the book is the belief that Browne was an early member of the Enlightenment.

 Aldersey-Williams also tends to view Browne and his thought in a very national framework.
 While it would have been next to impossible for someone like Browne to see the connection between his scientific and philosophical ideas and the political upheavals of the mid-seventeenth century.
 Someone from the 21st century should have.
-Aldersey-Williams has like Browne very little to say on the English Civil war.
+Aldersey-Williams has like Browne little to say about English Civil war.